My Boyfriend's Back (film)

-My Boyfriend's Back is a 1993 American zombie film directed by Bob Balaban which tells the story of Johnny Dingle (Andrew Lowery), a teenage boy who returns from the dead as a zombie to meet Missy McCloud (Traci Lind), the girl he's in love with, for a date.
+My Boyfriend's Back is a 1993 American zombie horror comedy film directed by Bob Balaban which tells the story of Johnny Dingle (Andrew Lowery), a teenage boy who returns from the dead as a zombie to meet Missy McCloud (Traci Lind), the girl he's in love with, for a date.
 The film received negative reviews.

 The film's title is a reference to the 1963 song of the same name by The Angels (which is used in the promotional trailers, but not featured in the film itself).
 The original title of the film, Johnny Zombie, was changed shortly before the film's theatrical release.
 Philip Seymour Hoffman, Matthew McConaughey, and Matthew Fox appear in small roles in the film.